aponamarev/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In order to detect lane pixels I applied a sliding window method.
 Sliding window method divides the images into n windows.
-The maximum activations found in each window considered to be the centers of the lane or centorid.
-Therefore, binary active pixels sournding this centroid will be considered belonging to the lane.
+The maximum activations found in each window considered to be the centers of the lane or centroid.
+Therefore, binary active pixels sounding this centroid will be considered belonging to the lane.

 The method of finding centroids described in map_window method of src/utils.py